What will I get out of it?

 Firstly, you will be recognised as a ‘Master KAI Practitioner’ – a member of the KAI elite!
 We will list you as such on our directory of practitioners and at events.

 Successful completion of the qualification will mean that you require no further maintenance of your KAI Certification (although you will still need to adhere to our conditions of sale, or code of ethical practice).

 The Master Class is stimulating and tailored to the delegates’ requirements, so no one is identical to another.
 Each is uniquely presented.

 Specific topics covered include:

 • in-depth coverage of sub-traits (part-scores) and their uses.
 Including leveraging the benefits of variants from expected.

 • detect, reduce and confidently handle unreliable scores

 • the presentation & demonstration of KAI to all levels, including development of your existing presentation materials

 • methods of avoiding the creation of resistors to change

 • individual development, and group training, to give personal awareness as part of the management of diversity

-• the training of managers and key teams as part of the management of change
+• the training of managers and key teams as part of the management of change and transformation

 • the enhancement of group cohesion and effectiveness